Tensor Completion Leveraging Graph Information: A Dynamic Regularization Approach with Statistical Guarantees: Optimization Algorithm

-In Table~\ref{tab cost}, we compare the computational complexity of our method with some representative TC methods, including three matricization methods SiLRTC~\cite{liu2012tensor}, Tmac~\cite{xu2013parallel}, RMTC~\cite{kasai2016low}, and two tensor modeling methods TNN~\cite{zhang2014novel}, Alt-Min~\cite{liu2019low}, where $ r_1 $, $ r_2 $ and $ r_3 $ denote the rank of the three unfolded matrices in matricization methods, respectively.
-From Table~\ref{tab cost} we can see that our method outperforms the compared ones on computational efficiency.
+In Figure~\ref{figure_complexity_convergence} (a), we compare the computational complexity of our method with several representative TC methods, including three matricization-based methods SiLRTC~\citep{liu2012tensor}, Tmac~\citep{xu2013parallel}, RMTC~\citep{kasai2016low}, and two tensor-based methods TNN~\citep{zhang2014novel}, Alt-Min~\citep{liu2019low}, where $ r_1 $, $ r_2 $ and $ r_3 $ denote the rank of the three unfolded matrices used in matricization methods, respectively.
+As shown in Figure~\ref{figure_complexity_convergence} (a), our method achieves superior computational efficiency compared to these baselines.